Need tips on how to find cheap rental cars? If you love taking road trips with kids and your parents, read on.

 The quickest way to compare rental companies is to use an aggregator site that searches all the major car brands at once and checks which supplier offers the best prices for your chosen dates and location.

-We always start with RentalCars.com when searching for cheap rental cars, it’s a site we have booked through several times over the years when traveling from Australia to the USA, and whilst living in North Carolina for four years.
+We always start with RentalCars.com when searching for cheap rental cars, it’s a site we have booked through several times over the years when traveling from Australia to the USA, and whilst living in North Carolina for six years.

 This site has saved us time and money in the past for finding cheap rental cars and we continue to use them.